 Let me be perfectly clear, the LHSAA game officials in this case were following proper protocol.
 They followed the LHSAA, LHSOA and NFHS rules and protocol in relation to sideline control and safety.
 They were arrested for performing their duties and doing their job.
 When the officials noticed the crowd control issue, they acted in a manner to protect the safety of everyone involved and in the spirit of fair competition.

-Page 2 of 2 - My hope is that the Covington Police Department recognizes that this police officer exceeded his authority and responsibility and intervened in a matter beyond his authority which is controlled by LHSAA, Federation, and LHSOA contest rules.
+My hope is that the Covington Police Department recognizes that this police officer exceeded his authority and responsibility and intervened in a matter beyond his authority which is controlled by LHSAA, Federation, and LHSOA contest rules.
 The request for assistance did not transfer authority to him.

 The Referee for the game was Jim Radcliffe.
 Jim has been officiating high school sports since the age of 18.
 He has dedicated most of his spare time for the past 36 years to officiating.
 Jim works NCAA softball and serves as assignment secretary for high school basketball and softball.
 Jim also serves as secretary for the Louisiana High School Officials Association.